SFGLab/MultiMM/README.md

 ![MultiMM_scales](https://github.com/user-attachments/assets/a0d14ddc-41bf-4d14-8a8c-aa418fe575b5)

 ## A swiss-army-knife of chromatin 3D modelling
-The primary goal of the MultiMM model is to provide an open-source, user-friendly tool for 3D chromatin modeling.
-Designed with accessibility in mind, it caters to researchers without extensive backgrounds in physics or molecular modeling.
-Built upon the flexible and high-performance OpenMM engine, MultiMM offers advanced users the capability to customize simulation parameters to suit specific research needs.
-Functioning as a versatile "Swiss Army knife" for chromatin modeling, it empowers users to define their application domain, integrate their data, and select their preferred scale of analysis.​
+The MultiMM model is an open-source tool designed for both beginners and experienced researchers in 3D chromatin modeling.
+It offers an intuitive interface for those new to the field, while also providing advanced users the flexibility to customize simulation parameters through its integration with OpenMM.
+Think of MultiMM as a versatile "Swiss Army knife" for chromatin modeling—allowing you to choose your application area, input your data, and select your scale of interest.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/d44d4cf8-3cfe-4f69-b027-801f22be7045" alt="Logo" width="300" />